Hammer hammers nails into a board

 Since the harmonization of the VDA and AIAG FMEA manuals, prioritization in FMEA has been based on a logic of task priorities.
 The concept includes a logically structured explanation for each task priority: Thus, tasks can be prioritized based on individual evaluations of the individual values of B, A, and E as well as their combinations.
 The advantage over the replaced risk priority number is that a need for action can thus be determined much more precisely and also more reliably.

-Areas of Application: FMEA Method in QM
+What Are the Areas of Application for the FMEA Method in QM?

 The FMEA serves to increase technical reliability.
 In quality management, it must therefore be carried out before the product is produced - i.e. in the early development phase, in the so-called product development process.
 This is because preventive measures are most effective the earlier they are started.
 FMEA is used as a method especially in the aerospace, automotive and other industries.
 But FMEA has also found its way into quality assurance in project management and the service industry.